redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

     export FOREMAN_GATEWAY=false
     export FOREMAN_PROVISIONING=false

-If you are not using vftool, you can customize the above to match your actual network setup.

 Check that `hostname --fqdn` returns an actual FQDN (i.e., it includes one or more dots, not just a hostname), and that `facter fqdn` is not blank.
-If it does not, edit /etc/resolv.conf to append `domain example.com`.
+If it does not, see our dev setup page for some [troubleshooting help](Virtualized_Foreman_Dev_Setup#Hostname_and_FQDN).

-If using vftool, use set1fore1 as the foreman server.
-Use the networks `openstackvms1_1` and `openstackvms1_2` as the OpenStack networks, i.e. eth1 and eth2 on the OpenStack VMs (set1client1 and set1client2).
-All three VMs can communicate over the default network.

-This network configuration can either by done manually, or with a couple example scripts to be run on your clients.
-As a concrete example, we will assume you wish to make client1 the Controller node, and client2 the Compute node.
-If you wish to run the following as scripts (pre-requisite would be to `yum install augeas` on each client), they would be as follows:

-set1client1:

-    augtool &lt;&lt;EOA
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth1/BOOTPROTO none
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth1/IPADDR    192.168.200.10
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth1/NETMASK   255.255.255.0
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth1/NM_CONTROLLED no
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth1/ONBOOT    yes
-    save
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth2/BOOTPROTO none
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth2/IPADDR    192.168.201.10
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth2/NETMASK   255.255.255.0
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth2/NM_CONTROLLED no
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth2/ONBOOT    yes
-    save
-    EOA

-    ifup eth1
-    ifup eth2

-set1client2:

-    augtool &lt;&lt;EOA
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth1/BOOTPROTO none
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth1/IPADDR    192.168.200.11
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth1/NETMASK   255.255.255.0
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth1/NM_CONTROLLED no
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth1/ONBOOT    yes
-    save
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth2/BOOTPROTO none
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth2/IPADDR    192.168.201.11
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth2/NETMASK   255.255.255.0
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth2/NM_CONTROLLED no
-    set /files/etc/sysconfig/network-scripts/ifcfg-eth2/ONBOOT    yes
-    save
-    EOA

-    ifup eth1
-    ifup eth2

-##### Run it!
+You need to have a minimum of 3 networks/NICs set up on each of the machines meant to be openstack nodes.
+There will be one to communicate with the foreman server, one for the public openstack network, and one for the private openstack network.
+The Foreman server only needs to be on one network where it can communicate with the nodes.

+Next:

     cd /usr/share/openstack-foreman-installer/bin/

 initialize the environment settings described in the example above for non-provisioning mode.

-    (sudo, if you are not root) bash -x foreman_server.sh
+    (sudo, if you are not root) sh foreman_server.sh

-After a moment, this will leave you with a working Foreman install.
+After a brief time, this will leave you with a working Foreman install.
 Further details are below in 'Finishing the setup', but first, go ahead and configure the clients:

 #### Steps for controller/compute nodes

 You will want to run `foreman_client.sh` on each client.

 This is located in `/tmp` on the Foreman server.
-If you are using vftool, an NFS mount will exist at `/mnt/vm-share`, so you can simply:

-    mv /tmp/foreman_client.sh /mnt/vm-share/

-to make it available to all your machines.
-If you're not using vftool, you'll want to copy this to each machine.
+You'll want to copy this to each machine.

-Once it's in place, go ahead and run it on each machine:
+Once it's in place, run it on each machine:

-    bash -x /mnt/vm-share/foreman_client.sh
+    sh <path>/foreman_client.sh

 If there is an error that the client did not get a signed certificate back from the puppet server, check on your Foreman server with: